Start here

 workspace-side delete must not mask siblings from the audit.

-Single-receipt callers get the same number on
+Single-proof callers get the same number on

-GET /api/v1/receipts/<id> as
+GET /api/v1/proofs/<id> as

-Workspace-wide listing (cross-matter audit)
+Workspace-wide listing (cross-folder audit)

-GET https://app.satsignal.cloud/api/v1/anchors?limit=100 Authorization: Bearer <key with receipts:read>
+GET https://app.satsignal.cloud/api/v1/anchors?limit=100 Authorization: Bearer <key with proofs:read>

 Most-recent-first.
 Each row carries

-the matter-scoped fields plus matter_id /
+the folder-scoped fields plus folder_id /

-matter_slug / matter_name so a caller
+folder_slug / folder_name so a caller

 scoped listing — chain anchors are permanent and the